You might not always loooo-oooove doing them (I know I don’t lolz), but squats are pretty fucking great.

 First, let’s talk about why your knees may hurt in a squat.

-For a lot of us it comes down to the following factors:
+For many of us, knee pain during squats comes down to the following factors…

 Some strategies to try for adjusting body position!